 It is important to remember to protect yourself and do not disturb any materials that you think may contain asbestos.
 If you come in contact with any materials that contain asbestosis, be safe.
-Call your foreman to let them know you may have come in contact and get the proper medical care.
+Call your foreman to let them know you may have come in contact and seek the proper medical care if necessary.

 See how this toolbox talk works in the app